emlid/emlid-docs/docs/reach/common/reachview/survey.md

 	#####DOP
 	DOP stands for “the dilution of precision” and specifies the effect of satellite geometry on measurement precision.
 The better the geometry - the lower the DOP value.
 For auto-save rules default value is 2, when DOP is higher it is not recommended to collect points as bad satellite geometry might affect accuracy.

-* If you don’t need auto-saving, you can click **Done** to go further.
-In that case, you’ll need to start and stop point collection manually
+* If you don’t need auto-saving, you can click *Done* to go further.
+In that case, you will need to start and stop point collection manually

 <p style="text-align:center" ><img src="../img/reachview/survey/step2-auto-save-rules.gif" style="width: 800px;" /></p>